-KEEPING CHILDREN OUT OF CHILD LABOUR AND IN AFTER-SCHOOL CLUBS
+KEEPING CHILDREN OUT OF CHILD LABOUR AND IN AFTER-SCHOOL CLUBS received 1-on-1 tuition during school closures due to COVID.

 In 2020, teachers in rural communities of Guatemala participated in a virtual course on child labour and the specific learning needs of former child labourers.
 Participating teachers were eager to adapt the school curricula to welcome and retain students at risk of child labour.